baryvn/Orleans.Oracle/README.md

 ## **Orleans.Oracle**
-is a package that use Oracle as a backend for Orleans providers like Cluster Membership, Grain State storage and Reminders.
+is a package that use Oracle as a backend for Orleans providers like Cluster Membership, Grain State storage.

 # Installation
 Nuget Packages are provided: